Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 you make one Python call, and NumPy runs a tight loop in compiled C over the whole block.
 No bouncer, no ID checks.

 And there's more muscle under the hood.
 Modern CPUs support SIMD (Single Instruction, Multiple Data), which lets one instruction work on several numbers at once.
 Buy one, get several free.
 NumPy has hand-tuned SIMD code for lots of common operations.
-For matrix multiplication and other linear algebra, NumPy hands the work off to BLAS libraries like OpenBLAS.
+For matrix multiplication and other linear algebra, NumPy hands the work off to BLAS and LAPACK libraries like OpenBLAS.
 People have been optimizing BLAS for decades.
 When it's time to enter the Matrix, NumPy calls the One.

 So NumPy is basically a mullet: business in the front (Python), party in the back (C).